Endless place of thought … a shape and an idea of shape … I am the beginning and the end.

 The presentation delved into a subject that bridges art, philosophy, and psychology, shedding light utilizing of natural landscape elements to convey profound meanings and human contemplations pertaining to life and the human experience.

-Moderated by Mr. Ali AlMajnouni
+Mr. Ali AlMajnouni

 with Dr. Samirah Alkassim, Dr. Hammadi Gueroum, Dr. Ahmed Algasmi